Your privacy matters.

 We do not sell your personal information.

-Instead, we sell bespoke screenwriting services available through our lightsmediacollective.com website, and (occasionally) Lights Film School's indie Filmmaking Program - a legacy product that's not currently publicly available.
+Instead, we sell bespoke storytelling and screenwriting services available through our lightsmediacollective.com website (and in the past, we sold enrollment in Lights Film School's indie Filmmaking Program - a legacy product that's no longer available for purchase, as already mentioned).
 Ultimately, this means that, for example, we don’t sell advertising space to third parties in any way, shape, or form.
 No obnoxious ads; no sponsored posts.
 Period.

 What third parties does Lights Media Collective involve, why, and how?